 We have invested our funds in various ways, closely monitoring the impact of these initiatives through assessment of children’s skills, staff and pupil feedback, uptake of clubs etc.

-A review of the how the funding was spent in 2018 to 2019 and the Sports Premium Action Plan for 2019 to 2020 can be found by clicking here.
+The Sports Premium Action Plan for 2020 to 2021 can be found by clicking here.

 Our funding has supported us to :